Kelthic/web_of_shadows_toolkit/README.md

 Usage:

-1. Put script inside texture sett
+1. Put script inside texture sets
 2. Open CMD using adress line
 3. Put to cmd: "python pbr_to_wos.py"
 4. After that put the name of your DX normal map (e.g "helmet_n_baked.png")